publicdocs/uscode/assets/md/titles/usc50/us/usc/t50/ch5/schI/m__us_usc_t50_s82.md

     (2) a determination by the Secretary of Energy that the prompt delivery of the articles or materials for the Department of Energy’s atomic energy programs is in the interest of national security.

-    (c) All determinations of the type described in paragraph (b) of this section and all delegations—made prior to the effective date of this order under the Defense Production Act of 1950, as amended \[50 U.S.C.
-App.
-2061 et seq.\], and under its implementing rules and regulations—shall be continued in effect, including but not limited to approved programs listed under the Defense Priorities and Allocations System (15 CFR Part 700).
+    (c) All determinations of the type described in paragraph (b) of this section and all delegations—made prior to the effective date of this order under the Defense Production Act of 1950, as amended \[[50 U.S.C.
+4501][/us/usc/t50/s4501] et seq.\], and under its implementing rules and regulations—shall be continued in effect, including but not limited to approved programs listed under the Defense Priorities and Allocations System (15 CFR Part 700).

     Sec.
 103. Delegation of Authority under [10 U.S.C.
 4501][/us/usc/t10/s4501] and 9501, and [50 U.S.C.
 82][/us/usc/t50/s82].